avorio-dev/S4ZAG/ZAG_ODATAV4/README.md

 > ..../Continents?$expand=Countries($expand=Cities($expand=Suburbs;$select=Name,Population),CapitalCity;$select=Name,Population)&$select=Name

 What are we doing here?
 We select the _Continents_ and expand to _Countries_.
 From _Countries_ we expand to both _Cities_ and _CapitalCity_.
 From _Cities_ we expand again to _Suburbs_.
 For field selection we specify _Name_ only for _Continent_ and _Name_ & _Population_ for _Countries_ and for _Cities_.

+## OData V4 Framework
+- /IWBEP/IF_V4_DP_BASIC
+	- Methods provide basic functionality (Create, Update, Delete, Navigation, …)
+	- When being implemented à Working OData service supporting most requests

+- /IWBEP/IF_V4_DP_INTERMEDIATE
+	- Medium complex functionality
+	- eTag handling, PATCH, $expand
+	- Contains generic calls to other (especially the basic) interfaces

+- /IWBEP/IF_V4_DP_ADVANCED
+	- Always called first by the framework
+	- Contains generic calls to the other (especially the basic) interfaces
+	- Will for example be overwritten by the new RESTful ABAP Programming model (planned)

+- /IWBEP/IF_V4_DP_BATCH
+	- $batch.
+Generic $batch and changeset

+- /IWBEP/IF_V4_DP_PROCESS_STEPS
+	- Transaction and lifecycle handling

+---
+# OData V4 Code-Based Implementation

 ## 2. What do you need to implement?